deeparocks/impactnft/README.md

 # Support for the project

 I’m really excited by the idea of the Impact Protocol as I believe it’s the beginning of something big.
-If you're interested in helping bring Impact NFs to life give this repo a star or open a pull reqwuest.
+If you're interested in helping bring Impact NFTs to life give this repo a star or open a pull reqwuest.
 This project is owned and defined by the community we need devs, artists and thinkers, join us.